lrgc01/puppet-nova_compute/README.md

 (And only Nova Compute!)

- - Install nova and its dependencies to create a new node
+ - Install nova and its dependencies to create a new node.
- - Install neutron and its dependencies (compute part)
+ - Install neutron and its dependencies (linux bridge agent).
+ - Uninstall and optionaly purge files.